pycurl/pycurl/doc/callbacks.rst

     Callback for reading data.
 Corresponds to `CURLOPT_READFUNCTION`_ in libcurl.

-    On Python 3, the callback must return either an object supporting the buffer protocol (e.g. `bytes`, `bytearray`) or a Unicode string consisting of ASCII code points only.
+    The callback must return either a C-contiguous object supporting the buffer protocol (e.g. `bytes`, `bytearray`, `memoryview`, or a C-contiguous `numpy` array) or a Unicode string consisting of ASCII code points only.

     In addition, ``READFUNCTION`` may return ``READFUNC_ABORT`` or ``READFUNC_PAUSE``.
 See the libcurl documentation for an explanation